Jesuit Missions amongst the Huron: Aftermath

-"Weakened, divided, and demoralized, the Huron nations collapsed as a result of the Iroquois hammer blows of 1649."
-While the Iroquois had failed to take the French fort, Ste.
+"Weakened, divided, and demoralized, the Wendat nations collapsed as a result of the Haudenosaunee hammer blows of 1649."
+While the Haudenosaunee had failed to take the French fort, Ste.
 Marie, they had overall been victorious.
-Factionalized politically, socially, culturally, and religiously, the Huron took a final blow to their cohesiveness through these violent attacks.
+Factionalized politically, socially, culturally, and religiously, the Wendat took a final blow to their cohesiveness through these violent attacks.
 Terrified at the prospect of further attacks, the survivors began to flee.
-By the end of March, fifteen Huron towns had been abandoned.
-Many Huron were absorbed by the Iroquois, while others were incorporated into neighboring tribes.
-One party of Huron people had escaped to Île St. Joseph but with their food supplies destroyed, they soon faced starvation; those who left the island in search of game, risked encountering Iroquois raiders who hunted down the hunters "with a ferocity that stunned Jesuit observers."
-A small group of Catholic Huron followed the Jesuits back to Québec City.
+By the end of March, fifteen Wendat towns had been abandoned.
+Many Wendat were absorbed by the Haudenosaunee, while others were incorporated into neighboring tribes.
+One party of Wendat people had escaped to Île St. Joseph but with their food supplies destroyed, they soon faced starvation; those who left the island in search of game, risked encountering Haudenosaunee raiders who hunted down the hunters "with a ferocity that stunned Jesuit observers."
+A small group of Catholic Wendat followed the Jesuits back to Québec City, where they became the modern Wendat Nation.